dolatapatryk/dolatapatryk/README.md

 # Hi there 👋
 My name is Patryk Dolata and I'm a software engineer.
-I'm from Poland, living in Poznań and currently working as Fullstack Java Developer.
-I graduated Poznań University of Technology with a Bachelor of Engineering degree in Computing.
-Currently I'm doing my Master's degree at Adam Mickiewicz University.
+I'm from Poland, living in Poznań and currently working as Java Software Engineer.
+I graduated Poznań University of Technology with a Bachelor of Engineering degree in Computing and Adam Mickiewicz University with Master's degree in CS.

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/OS-Manjaro-informational?style=flat&logo=manjaro&logoColor=white&color=2bbc8a)